-The PD&E Study is expected to be completed in summer 2019.
-Once the study is complete, if an alternative other than the no-build/rehabilitation alternative is selected, the design and permitting phase will begin and is expected to be completed in 18 to 24 months.
-Construction is anticipated to take two to three years, pending final selection of a bridge type.
+The design and permitting phase for the bridge is underway and is expected to be completed in 18 to 24 months.
+Construction is anticipated to take two to three years.